jbrekes/sql_queries/churn-calculation/README.md

 ## How to Use

+1. Clone this repository to your Databricks environment.
+2. Open the notebook `Churn_Analysis.ipynb` in your Databricks workspace.
-1. Set the processing date using the widget (optional).
+3. Set the processing date using the widget if needed.

-2. Run each cell in the notebook sequentially.
+4. Execute each cell in sequence to perform the churn analysis.

-3. Review and analyze the results in the Delta table or perform further analysis using SQL queries.
+5. Explore the results in the generated Delta table.

-## Prerequisites

-- Databricks environment
-- Access to relevant game event data
-- Basic understanding of SQL and Databricks notebooks
+6. Customize the notebook or queries to match your specific game data and requirements.

 ## Contributing

-Contributions to this project are welcome.
-Feel free to submit pull requests or open issues for any enhancements or bug fixes.
+We welcome contributions from the community to enhance and improve this churn analysis notebook.
+If you find a bug, have a suggestion, or want to add a new feature, please feel free to open an issue or submit a pull request.

 ## License